David Chua, Devon Seron unfollow each other on Instagram; David spotted with Meg Imperial

 It can also be seen in their respective Instagram accounts that they deleted each other's photos.

-In an exclusive interview with Philstar.com via Facebook Messenger, David said there is a little bit of misunderstandings between them.
+In an exclusive interview with Philstar.com via Facebook Messenger, David said there is a little bit of misunderstanding between them.

 David and Devon starred in the Net25 sitcom "Good Will."
 He said that he's willing to work again with Devon in time.